Bitbucket Cloud で Web サイトを公開する

 rum.js script into each Bitbucket website.
 This script captures internal web analytics and statistics.

-You may have multiple projects that you want to host from the same Bitbucket websites, you can do this by placing each project in a repository subdirectory.
-In this example, you would want to organize things such that you can point users to:
+You may have multiple files that you want to host from the same Bitbucket websites, you can do this by placing each file in a repository subdirectory.
+In this example, you would want to organize things like this:

-Each project sub-directory would act as a self-contained website with its own
+Each subdirectory would act as a self-contained website with its own

 Bitbucket is forgiving with regard to trailing slashes: a request to

 projectX/index.html being served (if such a file exists), regardless of whether the trailing slash is included in the URL.